 In summary, the hydrologic connection of the creek to its watershed is so integral to the successful restoration of Calera Creek, that the Commission attaches Special Condition No. 4.
 Special Condition No. 4 is a deed restriction that applies to the two parcels that are owned by Mr. Bottoms and are adjacent to the City-owned creek restoration parcel.
 The deed restriction is designed, in part, to ensure that surface water runoff from the two parcels that are adjacent to the creek is directed toward, and contributes to, the base flow of the restored creek.
-In addition, Special Condition No. 4 establishes a 200-foot-wide, upland habitat area along both sides of the parcel that contains the restored creek.
-Again, the upland habitat area is an integral part of a riparian corridor area for the restoration of lower Calera Creek.
+In addition, Special Condition No. 4 establishes an open space deed restriction over an $8\pm$ acre, upland hillside habitat area located west of the wastewater treatment plant and north of the restored creek on APN 018-051-050 (City of Pacifica).
+Again, the upland hillside habitat area is an integral part of a riparian corridor area for the restoration of lower Calera Creek and for the protection of the habitat area for the endangered San Francisco Garter Snake.